Mormehtar/eslahan/readme.md

 First insert method create `daughter` with random fields and dependant `mother` with random fields.
 Second creates `daughter` with random key and name "Ekaterina" and dependant mother with name "Anastasia".
+From **version 2.1.0** some fields may write down to DB one variant of input and return another.
+For example `datetime` field returns `Date` object, but write down to DB `string` in ISO format.
 #### Table.cleanUp()
 Commands DAO to clean up table and cleans up cache.
 Normally should be called by Environment.
 #### Table.setKey(name)